aboullaite/ml-cloud-native-java-workshop/README.md

 ## Acknowledgments

 - Thanks to the [LangChain4j](https://github.com/langchain4j/langchain4j-examples) project for the initial codebase.
-- This workshop was created as part of the [DevNexus 2024](https://devnexus.com/) conference.
+- This workshop was initially created as part of the [DevNexus 2024](https://devnexus.com/) conference, and then delivered in few other conferences

 ## Support